melkarmo/AlexNet4Traffic/README.md

 ## Get started

 1. Start the Traffic game
-2. Execute `enreg_fenetre.py` to correctly position manually the game's windows in the OpenCV screenshot zone
+2. Run `enreg_fenetre.py` to correctly position manually the game's windows in the OpenCV screenshot zone
-3. Execute `create_training_data.py` to begin recording training data while playing the game
+3. Run `create_training_data.py` to begin recording training data while playing the game
-4. Execute `decale_data.py` to apply the delay to the training data for anticipation matters
+4. Run `decale_data.py` to apply the delay to the training data for anticipation matters
-5. Execute `raffinage_data.py` to delete the excess of straight-driving training data
+5. Run `raffinage_data.py` to delete the excess of straight-driving training data
-6. Execute `train_model.py` to initialize the model and begin its training using the processed data
+6. Run `train_model.py` to initialize the model and begin its training using the processed data
-7. Execute `test_model.py` to test the model on the game
+7. Run `test_model.py` to test the model on the game

 ## Thanks

 This project was inspired by [sentdex](https://www.youtube.com/user/sentdex)'s [Python plays GTA V](https://www.youtube.com/playlist?list=PLQVvvaa0QuDeETZEOy4VdocT7TOjfSA8a) series on youtube, keep up your amazing work :+1:
-Big thanks to Alex Krizhevsky for the AlexNet architecture !
+Big thanks to Alex Krizhevsky for the AlexNet architecture :clap: